 It seems like these days; you cannot get through a conversation in IT without hearing something about the cloud.
-Major enterprises have migrated to the cloud and are seeing the benefits.
-Others are watching their competitors’ profit from hosting their IT infrastructure in the cloud and are now thinking about making the move themselves.
+It continues to be one of the fastest-growing areas of technology and is part of the IT infrastructure of most enterprises today.

-In this article, I will outline what Bare Metal Cloud is and why it could be the right choice for your organization.
+To help with this research, I’ve provided key definitions and insights into one of the more customizable cloud models you should be familiar with.
+Read on to learn what Bare Metal Cloud is and why it could be the right choice for your organization.

 What is Bare Metal Cloud?